templebay33/brimstone_reference/lore.md

 **Drowned Dead**
 One of the main Enemies that Conquistador Heroes will face in the Valley of the Serpent Kings Brimstone Adventures Set are the ghastly and terrifying Drowned Dead that roam the halls of the Spanish Forts!
 These shambling horrors were once fellow Conquistadors; explorers that came before and have fallen into darkness.
 Their Corroded Armor hangs loose on their rotten bodies, dripping water and trailing shreds of seaweed and vines pulled from the swamps as they clawed their way back out of the jungle.
 Wielding Cursed Blades that spread fear and corruption, the Drowned Dead are an Endless Horde, crawling out of the shadows to overwhelm the living!
+Tainted by the Darkness,
+the Drowned Dead are Spanish
+explorers from previous expeditions that have been corrupted, rising from their watery graves for revenge upon the living.

 **Trolls**
 One of the main Enemies that Viking Heroes will face in the Gates of Valhalla Brimstone Adventures Set are the monstrous and hateful Trolls of the Norse Lands!
 These hulking, Mythic Beasts live in the wild lands of the north, attacking nearby villages and ambushing unwary travelers to feed on.
 With jagged claws and a satchel of hefty boulders to throw, Trolls spread fear throughout the dark forests and icy crags they call home.
 Able to Regenerate even the most gruesome injuries, an angry Troll can be a terrifying foe to face, let alone a group of them.